Charlotte Devaney: Career

+Devaney first founded the dancing collective Narni Shakers, appearing at raves such as One Nation.

-In 2008, Devaney played transgender Bobbie in the British comedy movie How to Lose Friends & Alienate People.
+Devaney's first major acting appearance was in 2008, portraying the transgender woman Bobbie in the British comedy movie How to Lose Friends & Alienate People.

 Devaney's first release "Flip It" featuring Snoop Dogg was first released on Devaney's own label on 2013, but was re-produced as "(The Edit)" and re-released as her first major label single in autumn 2015.
 The track reached No. 12 in the Australian National Chart and No. 20 in the Polish Airplay Top 100 Charts.

 The track received Gold certification in Australia from the ARIA in January 2016 and Platinum certification in March 2016.
 The track was remixed by house music producer Erick Morillo.

 In 2014, Devaney released "Bass Dunk", featuring Fatman Scoop and Lady Leshurr this was re-released as "Bass Dunk (The Edit)" in April 2016, with a further edit by producer Tigermonkey in March 2017.

-In April 2017, Devaney appeared on the cover of DJ Mag Malaysia.

 In August 2017, Devaney released "Lemon Latte" with Houston-born rapper Riff Raff.

 Devaney has worked with Snoop Dogg, Fatman Scoop, Lady Leshurr, the Ragga Twins, Rich the Kid and Riff Raff (rapper) and many more on music released through her own record label, Karma London Records.

 In January 2018, Devaney joined forces with People for the Ethical Treatment of Animals (PETA) in a campaign promoting her single "Avocado" featuring American rapper Rich the Kid.